selinacarter/selinacarter.github.io/_pages/cv.md

 ## Education

-* Ph.D candidate, Statistics, Carnegie Mellon Univeresity (2021-present)
+* Ph.D candidate, Statistics and Machine Learning, Carnegie Mellon Univeresity (2021-present)
 * M.S. in Mathematics and Statistics, Georgetown University, 2019
 * M.P.A., The Maxwell School, Syracuse University, 2012
 * M.A. in Economics, The Maxwell School, Syracuse University, 2012